Angular momentum dynamics of vortex particles in accelerators: Abstract

 \section{Abstract}

-Experiments with spin-polarized beams of leptons and hadrons typically employ plane-wave states with definite momenta and energies.
-In contrast, vortex states represent cylindrical waves carrying a well-defined orbital angular momentum projection along the propagation direction.
-This projection can be arbitrarily large, endowing such particles with magnetic moments orders of magnitude greater than those of plane-wave states.
-Consequently, vortex particles could complement — or even replace — spin-polarized beams in high-energy collisions, enabling access to observables beyond the reach of the conventional states.
-Although relativistic vortex beams have yet to be realized, we investigate the radiative and non-radiative dynamics of angular momentum for vortex particles in accelerators.
-We compute the timescale for angular momentum loss via photon emission, finding it significantly longer than typical acceleration times.
-The non-radiative dynamics is governed by precession, with the orbital angular momentum precessing at a frequency markedly different from that of spin.
-Similar to spin tunes in circular accelerators, this can induce resonances that disrupt the beam's orbital momentum — occurring far more frequently for vortex beams than for spin-polarized ones.
-Thus, vortex particle acceleration can be more feasible in linacs, while Siberian snakes could serve as a tool for angular momentum manipulations.
+While conventional experiments typically employ plane-wave states of particles with definite momenta, vortex states represent cylindrical waves carrying an orbital angular momentum (OAM) projection along the propagation direction.
+This projection can be arbitrarily large, granting charged particles magnetic moments orders of magnitude greater than those of plane-wave states.
+Consequently, vortex beams could complement or replace spin-polarized beams in high-energy collisions, accessing observables beyond the reach of conventional experiments.
+We investigate the radiative and non-radiative OAM dynamics for relativistic vortex particles in accelerators.
+Our results show that the timescale for OAM loss via photon emission significantly exceeds typical acceleration times.
+Non-radiative OAM dynamics is governed by precession at a frequency distinct from that of spin.
+Similar to spin tunes, this induces resonances that can disrupt OAM at much lower energies than for spin-polarized beams.
+Thus, we propose using linacs for acceleration of the vortex beams, while Siberian snakes can be adapted for OAM manipulations.